EVTL — Vertical Aerospace Ltd.

 5. Notable Q&A Insights

-• Strategic Partnerships: Discussions with strategic partners are ongoing, with successful transition to flight testing seen as a catalyst for deeper collaborations.
+- Strategic Partnerships: Discussions with potential strategic investors are ongoing, with successful transition to full piloted flight seen as a catalyst for deeper engagement.